Can a Process Server Leave Papers at Your Door in New Jersey? A Comprehensive Guide

 • Where?
 Anywhere the defendant is found: home, workplace, or any other known location.

-When personal service isn’t possible—because the recipient evades service or is repeatedly unavailable—the court may allow substitute service, often called doorway service.
+When personal service isn’t possible—because the recipient evades service or is repeatedly unavailable—the court may allow substitute service.
 This involves leaving the documents at the defendant’s actual residence or usual place of abode.

 However, it’s not as simple as tossing the papers on the doormat.
 New Jersey Rules strictly regulate when and how substituted service is permissible.